opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

       - Standard tooltip (default): allows the choice of a title and of the fields displayed in the tooltip.
       - Custom HTML tooltip: allows a further customization of the tooltip, using HTML.
       - No tooltip: disables the tooltips for the Map visualization of the dataset.
-    * 1. Click on the "Default sort" list box.
+    * 1. Click on the "Tooltip type" list box.
-      2. Choose a field from the dataset, on which the sorting will be based.
+      2. Choose a tooltip type.

 Standard tooltip options
 ^^^^^^^^^^^^^^^^^^^^^^^^